songofphysics/songofphysics.github.io/_teaching/3_course.md

 ## About

-This is a pre-University course and is one part of a standard mathematics curriculum which also includes elementary algebra, combinatorial probability, statistics and co-ordinate geometry.
-The current offering is tailored to the Indian School Certificate Mathematics Curriculum for students of Rishi Valley School.
-However, depending on time and interests there may be occasional deeper dives or tangents to related topics which are indicated by the asterisk (\*) in the syllabus we have covered, sometimes using video content.
+This is a **pre-University course** and is one part of a standard mathematics curriculum which also includes elementary algebra, combinatorial probability, statistics and co-ordinate geometry.
+The current offering is tailored to the **Indian School Certificate Mathematics Curriculum for students of Rishi Valley School**.
+However, depending on time and interests **there may be occasional deeper dives** or tangents to related topics which are indicated by the asterisk (\*) in the syllabus we have covered, sometimes using video content.
 Some topics may have been covered via exercises or homework and are indicated by (\*\*).
 Topics which we have not covered but I consider essential are also listed _italicised_ for interested students.

 ---